-

 all, about these things and I will be very surprised."

-sufferers - except for raising false hope, that is.
-Please note that
+on AIDS sufferers – except for raising false hope, that is, and

-this claim (made by an Australian) may be illegal in New Zealand.
+by an Australian) may be illegal in New Zealand.
+The reference to undernourished children was made clearer by another correspondent.

 -